MetaProvide/talked-client/README.md

 * `/recording info` - prints the version number of the Talked server.
 * `/recording help` - prints a help message with the different options.

+### Audio only

+When starting a recording you can also supply a audio_only options which allows you to configure whether the recording should be with or without video.
+The default is to record with video, so to record just audio you could use the following start command:

+`/recording start audio_only=true`

+If you have the changed the default to be audio only recordings you can simply change the true to false to create a recording with video.

 ## License

 This program is licensed under the AGPLv3 or later.